unicode-org/message-format-wg/spec/syntax.md

 ## Other Syntax Elements

-This section defines some of the comment elements used to construct _messages_.
+This section defines common elements used to construct _messages_.

 ### Keywords